Selection and Ordering Policies for Hiring Pipelines via Linear Programming: Parallel Offering

-\subsection{Approximation algorithm}
+\subsection{Approximation Algorithm}

-We now present our algorithm for the parallel offering model, which we refer to as $\ALG_\paral$.
+We now present our algorithm for the Parallel Offering model, which we refer to as $\ALG_\paral$.
 The algorithm first solves $\LP_\paral$ to produce an optimal solution $y$.
 With the solution at hand, the algorithm will round it to obtain a random binary matrix $Y = (Y_{ij})_{(i,j)\in [n]\times[k]}$.
-To round our solution here, we use the dependent rounding scheme developed by \citet{gandhi2006dependent} that is described in Appendix \ref{app:gkps_rounding}.
-After the solution is rounded, the algorithm uses the rounded solution to make a sequential offering list for each position.
-Specifically, candidate $i$ is included in the list for position $j$ if $Y_{ij}=1$.
-The properties of the depending rounding scheme by \citet{gandhi2006dependent} combined with the constraints of $\LP_\paral$ will ensure that: (a) each list has at most $T$ candidates, and (b) each candidate is included in at most one list.
-After the lists are formed, each list is run in parallel, and the order in which the offers are sent for position $j$ is decreasing in $v_{ij}$.
-A pseudo-code for this algorithm can be found in Appendix \ref{ap:pseudo}.
+To round our solution here, we use the dependent rounding scheme developed by \citet{gandhi2006dependent} that is described in \Cref{app:gkps_rounding}.
+Specifically, the nodes of one side of the bipartite graph are the $n$ applicants, and the nodes of the other side are the $k$ positions.
+The weight of each edge $(i,j)\in[n]\times [k]$ is the fractional value of $y_{ij}$ from the optimal solution of $\LP_\paral$.
+After the solution is rounded, the algorithm uses the rounded solution to make a sequential offering list for each position so that candidate $i$ is included in the list for position $j$ if $Y_{ij}=1$.
+The properties of the {dependent} rounding scheme by \citet{gandhi2006dependent} combined with the constraints of $\LP_\paral$ will ensure that: (a) each list has at most $T$ candidates, and (b) each candidate is included in at most one list.
+After the lists are formed, {all lists are run} in parallel, and the order in which candidates $i$ for each position $j$ are sent offers is in decreasing order of $v_{ij}$.